 - 1 tablespoon butter

-Preheat oven to the broil setting.
-Mince garlic cloves and cut tomatoes into halves.
+- Preheat oven to the broil setting (about 500 degrees).
+Mince garlic cloves and cut tomatoes into halves then set aside.

-Meanwhile, season salmon with sea salt, black pepper, and a squeeze of lemon juice.
-Set aside.
+- While tomatoes and garlic cook, season salmon with sea salt, black pepper, and a squeeze of lemon juice.

-Cook tomatoes and garlic for about one minute then push them to the perimeter of the skillet, leaving space in the center.
-Add butter to center of pan and allow to melt.
+- Push tomatoes to the perimeter of the skillet, leaving space in the center.
+Add butter to center of pan and allow to melt (about 45 seconds).

-Add salmon to space in center of pan and cook until edges start to become opaque (about 3 minutes).
+- Add salmon to pan on top of melted butter and cook until edges start to become opaque (about 3 minutes).

-To finish cooking, place pan in oven for about 8 minutes or until salmon is opaque and cooked through, and tomatoes are blistered.
+- Transfer pan to preheated oven and roast salmon for about eight minutes or until salmon is opaque and cooked through, and tomatoes are blistered.
 For safe consumption, the internal temperature of the salmon should reach 145 degrees.
 If you don't have a meat thermometer and are unsure, use a knife to separate one filet in the center.
 It should flake easily and be opaque.